Pay now without Registration/logging in!

-Acquires Wesco Insurance Company which is licensed in all 50 states and the District of Columbia.
-Also acquires renewal rights to Muirfield Underwriters, Ltd., an affiliate of Aon Corporation, to expand in the midwest U.S. AmTrust raises $166 million through private placement of common stock.
+Acquires Wesco Insurance Company, which is licensed in all 50 states and the District of Columbia.
+Also acquires renewal rights to Muirfield Underwriters, Ltd., an affiliate of Aon Corporation, to expand in the midwest U.S. AmTrust raises $166 million through the private placement of common stock.
 On November 13, AmTrust lists on the NASDAQ Global Market under the symbol AFSI.
-Total shareholders’ equity of $307 million, which will grow to $3.5 billion by the end of 2015.
+Total shareholders' equity of $307 million will grow to $3.5 billion by the end of 2015.

 Enters into a 40% quota-share reinsurance agreement with Maiden Insurance Company, securing a long-term reinsurance partner and providing valuable capital support to AmTrust.

-AmTrust acquires Unitrin Business Insurance, expanding commercial package coverages for small businesses, with a focus in the U.S. South, Northwest and Midwest.
+AmTrust acquires Unitrin Business Insurance, expanding commercial package coverages for small businesses, focusing on the U.S. South, Northwest, and Midwest.

 AmTrust acquires BTIS and CardinalComp, and expands operational headquarters in downtown Cleveland, centralizing and expanding support functions at 800 Superior Avenue.

-Enters Lloyd’s of London Insurance Platform with acquisition of Sagicor Europe.
-Acquires Sequoia, a workers' compensation and commercial package insurance provider to small businesses in the western U.S., and First Nonprofit Companies, the third largest provider of P&C insurance products to nonprofit organizations in the U.S.
+Enters Lloyd's of London Insurance Platform with the acquisition of Sagicor Europe.
+Acquires Sequoia, a workers' compensation and commercial package insurance provider to small businesses in the western U.S., and First Nonprofit Companies, the third-largest provider of P&C insurance products to nonprofit organizations in the U.S.